Yogesh-333/Gem-Hunters-Assignement-2/README.md

 ## Game Overview

-- **Players**: 2 (Player 1 and Player 2)
+- **Players**: 2 (Player 1 and Player 2) 👥
-- **Board Size**: 6x6 grid
+- **Board Size**: 6x6 grid 🏁
-- **Objective**: Collect the most gems within 15 turns per player (30 turns total).
+- **Objective**: Collect the most gems within 15 turns per player (30 turns total).💰💸
 - **Game Elements**:
-  - Players: Player 1 starts in the top-left corner and Player 2 starts in the bottom-right corner.
+  - Players: Player 1 starts in the top-left corner and Player 2 starts in the bottom-right corner.🏃
-  - Gems: Randomly placed on the board at the start of the game.
+  - Gems: Randomly placed on the board at the start of the game.💎
-  - Obstacles: Randomly placed on the board at the start of the game, cannot be passed through.
+  - Obstacles: Randomly placed on the board at the start of the game, cannot be passed through.🥅
-  - Winner: Player with more gems will consider as winner and tie is applicable when equal gem is collected.
+- **Winner**: Player with more gems will consider as winner and tie is applicable when equal gem is collected.🏅🏆

 ## Installation